DasKeksNils/okayLBot/README.md

 ## Info

 This is a Twitch Bot from DasKeksNils.
-If you want this bot in your channel, please write a twitch dm to @DasKeksNils.
+If you want this bot in your channel, please write a twitch dm to @DasKeksNils okayL
-The bot is only working if I have my pc on, but I work on it to get a rasbary pi to run it FeelsOkayMan

 ---
 ## Stay Hydrated Bot

-This module sends a "Stay Hydrated" message to all added channels.
+This module sends a "Stay Hydrated" message with cutsom pings to all added channels.
-You can add a channel as mod (view commands).
+You can add a channel as mod from the channel (view commands).
-This message will sended avery 30min to all onchats.
+This message will sended every 30min to all onchats.

 ---
 ## Commands: